 We are thrilled to once again invite campers onto our beautiful property for another incredible summer!

 As recommendations and guidelines are changing, we are making plans for a variety of safety measures this summer.
 Please be aware that these guidelines may change as updated information becomes available.
 As a camp operating in NC, the NCDHHS creates recommendations and requirements that have been used to create our guidelines below.
-Please check back here at any time to find the most up to date information from Camp.
+Please check back here at any time to find the most up-to-date information from Camp.

 We are planning the following COVID-mitigation strategies (updated 6/7/2021):

-We will probably ask you to limit your child’s exposure to others outside of your family for a number of days before camp begins.
+We will ask you to limit your child’s exposure to others outside of your family for at least eight days before camp begins.

-All campers will probably be required to demonstrate a negative molecular PCR test upon their arrival at camp.
+All unvaccinated campers and staff will be required to demonstrate a negative molecular PCR test upon their arrival at camp.
 Rapid PCR Tests will not be accepted on Opening Day.
-We will ask that this is administered within a certain number of days before arrival, and the camper should strictly limit interaction with others outside of his family after the test.
+We will ask that this is administered within four days before arrival, and the camper should strictly limit interaction with others outside of his family after the test.
 (More testing details available on the complete Camp Ridgecrest COVID Guidelines document.
 A link is provided at the top of this page.)

 - If your child has had COVID in the 15-90 days before camp, we will only require documentation of a positive PCR COVID Test within that time frame (and no additional test would be required).
 If your child tested positive in the 15-90 day window, and you do not have this PCR Test available, please note that there is a possibility that he/she will test positive on their PCR Test the Wednesday before they arrive.
 For these families, or families that are concerned that their child might have had COVID and was not tested, we recommend that you also complete an antibody test along with the PCR Test the week before camp.
 Documentation of Recovery from your physician will also be accepted for campers who test positive but have fully recovered from a previous COVID infection within the last 90 days.